ISHUMANSS/miniuibuilder/README.md

     npm i react-router-dom
 ```

-Build the frontend so it is able to be run by the server:
+Build the frontend so it can be run by the server:
 ```bash
     npm run build
 ```

-Start the server: in the server folder run
+Start the server: in the server folder
 ```bash
   node server.js
 ```